environmental-forecasting/model-ensembler/docs/user/yaml.md

 ## Structure
 The configuration is split up into the following sections:

-* `vars`: global configuration defaults
+* `vars`: global configuration defaults.
-* `pre_process`/`post_process`: tasks to be run before any batches commence, or after they've completed
+* `pre_process`/`post_process`: tasks to be run before any batches commence, or after they've completed.
 * `batch_config:` configuration controlling how all batches are executed.
-* `batches`: a list of batches to be run concurrently
+* `batches`: a list of batches to be run concurrently.

 This leads to the following structure for an `ensemble_config.yaml`: